amamory-ampere/openmp-offloading/openmp_gpu/readme.md

 $ ninja install
 ```

-*nohup* is recommend in case the terminal to Xavier is closed. *nice -5* is recommend to reduce the priority of the compilation since Ninja uses all available cores for default.
+The command *nohup* is recommend in case the terminal to Xavier is closed. *nice -5* is recommend to reduce the priority of the compilation since Ninja uses all available cores for default.

 Once the compilation is done, set the *PATH* and *LD_LIBRARY_PATH*.
 A first check is to run the following command to see the registered targets.
 We are expecting to find NVIDIA target for GPU offloading.